 Rule No. 1 of lead nurturing: Don’t squander your leads.
 You’ve worked hard and followed tips on this blog to bring them in through SEO, social media, blogging, etc. These efforts are not solely about creating content – and if it’s the thing you’re focusing on, you are not using these methods to their fullest potential.

-First, it is important to capture all your leads by at least getting the prospect to arrive at a landing page to download quality content in exchange for their contact information.
+First, it is essential to capture all your leads by at least getting the prospect to arrive at a landing page to download quality content in exchange for their contact information.
 Make sure your landing pages are optimized and include forms that only have two or three fields asking for minimum information without discouraging their interest with an involved form.

-Pre-qualify your leads: To optimize your time, determine which leads are ready and able to work with you today.
+Pre-qualify your leads: To optimize your time, determine which leads are ready and can work with you today.
 An automated workflow sends out a series of targeted emails; these messages include links to landing pages offering premium content.
 These landing pages contain forms that further the qualification process by asking the questions needed to determine whether you are engaging with a hot prospect.

-Listen for your prospect’s unmet needs: Scan emails, review chat logs or take notes during phone calls to uncover clues that tell you what your prospect seeks.
+Listen for your prospect’s unmet needs: Scan emails, review chat logs, or take notes during phone calls to uncover clues that tell you what your prospect seeks.
 Look for pain points or problems that you or your services can solve.
 Describe in detail that you have a keen understanding of how they feel and respond with a solution/s that solves their problem.

-Keep in touch: Remind your prospects of the details of your previous contact or conversation, captured in your lead nurturing system to keep the relationship moving forward.
+Keep in touch: Remind your prospects of the details of your previous contact or conversation captured in your lead nurturing system to keep the relationship moving forward.

-Continue delivering value: Send another eBook, newsletter or white paper.
+Continue delivering value: Send another eBook, newsletter, or white paper.
 Make a special offer based on needs expressed by the prospect in prior interactions.

 Ask for the business: Listen for agreement/willingness to engage your services--then close the deal.